Tomáš Souček: International career

-Souček with Czech Republic during the UEFA Euro 2020 qualifying against Montenegro in 2019.
+Souček with the Czech Republic in 2019.

 Souček appeared in all three matches of the Czech Republic under-21 team in the 2017 UEFA Under-21 Championship.
 After representing the Czech Republic in several youth categories, Souček debuted for the senior team on 15 November 2016 in a friendly match against Denmark.
 He made his competitive debut on 10 June 2017, in Czech Republic's 1–1 away draw against Norway in a 2018 World Cup qualifier.
 On 24 March 2021, Souček scored a hat-trick in a 6–2 World Cup qualifying win against Estonia.
 He was a member of the Czech Republic squad for Euro 2020 where they were eliminated in the quarter-finals by Denmark.
 Following the tournament, Souček was confirmed as the new captain of the Czech Republic, after Vladimír Darida's retirement from international football.

 In May 2024, Souček was named as a member of the Czech Republic squad for Euro 2024.

+In 2025, Souček was selected for 2026 World Cup qualification.
+On 9 June against Croatia, his goal put the match level at 1–1, yet Czechia would go on to lose 5–1.
+Souček's second goal of the tournament was the fifth of six goals his team would score in a 6–0 victory against Gibraltar on 17 November.
+The Czechs ultimately finished second in their group, allowing them to advance to the second qualifying round.
+Souček was later stripped of captaincy, accused of ignoring Czech fans after the victory against Gibraltar.

+On 31 May 2026, Souček was selected to the 26-man squad for the 2026 FIFA World Cup.